 Freshwater animals exposed to heavy metals can cause biochemical alterations such as genetic damage, metabolic disorders, inhibition of enzymes, hypertension, and cancer [11-14].
+Heavy metal ions serve as reliable biomarkers for environmental monitoring and risk assessment.

-Heavy metal ions interact with biomolecules, impairing physiological processes.
+interact with biomolecules, impairing physiological processes.
 To cope with this stress, organisms develop mechanisms that alter chemical profiles in the body, which serve as early stress indicators [15].
 Pollutants impact biologically active molecules like amino acids, coenzymes, and sulfurand phosphorus-containing proteins, affecting physiological functions.
 Proteins, with their complex amino acid structures, play crucial roles in cellular and extracellular processes, being essential for metabolism and interactions involving proteins, amino acids, enzymes, and coenzymes [16-17].
 Bivalves were chosen for this study as they make effective biological monitors [18].
 They are sedentary, widely distributed, long-lived, and have ample tissue for analysis.
-Their ability to accumulate metals allows them to reflect average exposure levels over time.
+Their ability to accumulate metals allows them to reflect average exposure levels

 This study examines the impact of cadmium and zinc exposure on the protein profile of Lamellidens marginalis.
-By employing SDS-PAGE (Sodium Dodecyl Sulfate Polyacrylamide Gel Electrophoresis), we aim to analyze variations in protein bands and molecular weight shifts, which can reveal alterations in protein expression and structural modifications induced by metal exposure.
+By employing SDS-PAGE (Sodium Dodecyl Sulfate Polyacrylamide Electrophoresis), we aim to analyze variations in protein bands and molecular weight shifts, which can reveal alterations in protein expression and structural modifications induced by metal exposure.
 The results from SDS-PAGE will offer a detailed view of how cadmium and zinc affect the protein profiles of these bivalves, highlighting any significant changes in band patterns and molecular weight.
-Such changes can indicate underlying biochemical and physiological responses to heavy metal stress.
-This research enhances our understanding of how metal contamination impacts aquatic organisms and evaluates the efficacy of bivalves as bioindicators.
+Such changes indicate underlying biochemical and physiological responses to heavy metal stress.